hiphops-io/hiphops-io.github.io/docs/integrations/hiphops-releasemanager.md

   - name: releasemanager.generate_version
     input:
       version_template: v$cal # String - template for how the version should be generated.
 See below for supported variables
+      sha: 1234567890 # (Optional) string - the sha to use for $sha variables.
+Only needed if using a $sha variable in the version template
+      semver_source: "String with semver v1.2.3" # (Optional) string - the string that is searched for semver by using the $find_semver template variable.
+Only needed if using $find_semver
 ```

 ###### Version templates